GenAI-CUEE/Statistical-Learning-EE575-Y2024/README.md

  Our goal is to provide the code-based visualization and exercises to understand the mathematics behind each of lectures in **Statiscal Learning EE2102575** by *Suwichaya Suwanwimolkul*.

+This class is taught at Chulalongkorn University (EE575).
+You can find the records (in Thai) provided in the [video list (Youtube)](https://www.youtube.com/playlist?list=PLYrwEv08Hccg2POIP2l7e99xM9DzHDrS9).

 ### Environments

 - Create and install conda environment \